 - Mineral Buildup: Calcified deposits on heating elements or ultrasonic plates, reducing efficiency and potentially damaging the unit.

+- Bacterial Growth: While less common than with stagnant water, impurities in tap water can contribute.
 For these reasons, I always recommend using distilled water or filtered water in your humidifier for dry air to ensure the cleanest mist and prolong your unit’s lifespan.

 Filter Care